stoneyrh/gSOAP/gsoap/doc/guide/index.md

 The following sections explain how to authenticate with HTTP bearer, basic, digest, and NTLM.
 Proxy authentication is also covered.

-You could also use the WinInet plugin available in the <i>`gsoap/mod_gsoap`</i> directory of the gSOAP package to simplify Internet access for gSOAP client applications and deal with encryption, proxies, and authentication, see the gSOAP [WinInet plugin](../../wininet/html/index.html) documentation.
+You could also use the WinInet plugin available in the <i>`gsoap/mod_gsoap`</i>
+directory of the gSOAP source code package to simplify Internet access for gSOAP client applications and deal with encryption, proxies, and authentication, see the gSOAP [WinInet plugin](../../wininet/html/index.html) documentation.

 The gSOAP CURL plugin can also be used to develop gSOAP client applications and CURL implements various HTTP authentication methods, see the gSOAP [CURL plugin](../../curl/html/index.html) documentation.